Tuesday, January 28, 2014

-Maybe I should go to the pet store and buy about 50 lizards !
-They eat flies, don’t they ?
-Or is that frogs ?
+Maybe I should go to the pet store and buy about 50 lizards!
+They eat flies, don’t they?
+Or is that frogs?
 I need frogs.
 Fifty frogs.
 I can see them now, hopping around the apartment.
-That reminds me ... once I went out to this park by a lake up in the Bay Area, and all these frogs had just turned into frogs.
+That reminds me ... once I went out to this park by a lake, and all these frogs had just turned into frogs.
 There were MILLIONS of them (no exaggeration).
 They were hopping everywhere, like a carpet on the forest floor.
 You literally could not walk without stepping on them.
 It was pretty groady.

 I’m going to buy a fly swatter.

-One time, when I lived in Los Gatos a super long time ago, the kitchen was carpeted with that flat fake green indoor-outdoor carpet stuff.
-(Don’t ask me why the landlord did that !)
+One time, when I lived in this little duplex a super long time ago, the kitchen was carpeted with that flat fake green indoor-outdoor carpet stuff.
+(Don’t ask me why the landlord did that!)
 A fly laid its boogers in the garbage, and the maggots came out and were all over the carpet.
 I came out in the morning to go to the bathroom (which was on the other side of the kitchen) to get ready for work, etc., and there were like 100 maggots on the floor.
 But they were on this carpet stuff, so I couldn’t just wipe them up — I had to pick each of them up, one at a time, with a paper towel.
 It was TOTALLY DISGUSTING.

 I hate flies.
 I’m getting a fly swatter.

-One time in Morocco, I was on QM (quartermaster) duty.
-That’s sort of like Receptionist at the gangway.
-There was a donkey cart on the dock.
+One time in Morocco, I was standing outside.
+There was a donkey cart on the street.
 I was watching the donkey.
-You know those huge horse flies ?
+You know those huge horse flies?
 They have them in Morocco.
 I don’t know if they have them where you're from.
 They are huge (almost an inch long, I swear), and they are fearless.
-They would land on my lips and try to get into my mouth !!!
-Blowing did not dislodge them !
-You had to wipe them off with your hand !!!
-And then they would be on your hand !!!
+They would land on my lips and try to get into my mouth!!!
+Blowing did not dislodge them!
+You had to wipe them off with your hand!!!
+And then they would be on your hand!!!
 Well, there were horse flies on this donkey’s stomach.
 I probably told you this story already.
 He let his weenie come snaking out, and he started swinging it.
 It swung to and fro, more and more until finally it was swinging far enough that it was swatting the flies on this stomach.
-Seriously !!!
+Seriously!!!
 He was swatting flies on his stomach with his weenie.

 It’s now after midnight.
 It took a while to write up the fly incidents.
 Think I’ll go to bed.
-Better take a lot of vitamin B-1 because I’ll be damned if I’ll dream about flies tonight !
-Wouldn’t that just suck ? :P :O
+I hope to hell that I don't dream about flies tonight!
+Wouldn’t that just suck? :P :O

-I really think I need to figure out a way to “be willing to experience” bugs and bug guts, because this is getting out of hand.
-I may have to post these stories on my blog, just to make it all worthwhile !!! :O
+I really think I need to figure out a way to live alongside bugs and bug guts, because this is getting out of hand.
+I may have to post these stories on my blog, just to make it all worthwhile!!! :O

 I got to use my new fly swatter.